Education Abroad Programs

 In historic Krosno, Poland, students may study at Krosno State College - known for an English language department that trains professional English interpreters and translators from around Europe.
 Therefore, students have many choices from among the courses that are taught in English, and may also take beginning Polish and an Introduction to Poland course.
 Their International Student group is very active, and excursions are planned for each semester.

-Students approved to study on exchange for a semester or an academic year remain as Westfield enrolled students and pay their usual Westfield tuition and fees; they also continue their financial aid and insurance eligibility; in most cases, housing, board, and textbook costs are paid to the host institution.
+Students approved to study in China, Ireland, or Poland for a semester or an academic year remain as Westfield enrolled students and pay their usual Westfield tuition and fees; they also continue their financial aid and insurance eligibility; in most cases, housing, board, and textbook costs are paid to the host institution.
 To qualify for participation in semester or yearlong programs, students must have a minimum grade point average of 3.0, as well as the approval of their major department chair(s) and the Office of International Programs.
 All courses must be approved in advance and grades earned are calculated into the Westfield grade point average.

 International/Intercultural student club